 Be Careful About High MERV Ratings

-While a higher MERV number may provide better filtration efficiency, it is critical to understand that too high a MERV filter may also cost you more to operate your HVAC system.
+While a higher MERV number may offer better filtration efficiency, it is critical to understand that too high a MERV filter may also take more to operate your HVAC system.
 The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
-Your goal is to get the right balance between air flow, air filtration level and energy efficiency.
+Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.

-Consider it this way, the most efficient ‘filter’ would probably be a piece of plywood that would just trap ALL contaminants and all the air from coming inside your Fort Wayne home.
-That's maximum air filtration, but would also be the least comfortable way to go.
+Consider it this way, the most efficient ‘filter’ would actually be a piece of plywood that prevents ALL contaminants and all the air from entering your Fort Wayne home.
+That's all-out air filtration, but would also be a terrible way to live.

 Your best bet for most systems would be a MERV 6-8.
 A higher MERV filter should be used based upon the advice of your Rolf Griffin Service Experts technician to confirm your system has the capability of moving the suitable amount of air through higher efficiency filters.
-You normally do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family suffers from allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.
+You generally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family suffers from allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.